ProCoder1199X/PromptEssence/README.md

 ## Contributing

-We welcome contributions to enhance PromptBridge.
+We welcome contributions to enhance PromptEssence.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature (`git checkout -b feature/YourFeatureName`).